lylylong/make-readme-md/README.md

   * [Contact](#contact)

   ## License
-  This project is licensed under: BSD 3
+  No license used for this project

   ## Installation
   To install the dependencies, run this command: